charlie572/infinite_list/README.md

 Values can be set and retrieved using functions, subscripts, or slices.

-Using slices with steps other e.g. `li[0:10:2]` is not implemented yet.
+Using slices with steps other step values e.g. `li[0:10:2]` is not implemented yet.

 ## Usage
 ```python